Living with Wildlife – Bats

 There is a bat in my bedroom/living room/kitchen/etc. What should I do?

-If a bat is found in a living space of the house where direct contact, such as a bite, may have been possible, the bat must be captured and sent for rabies testing.
+If a bat is found in a living space of the house where direct contact, such as a bite, may have been possible, contact your public health authorities to assess exposure risk.
 The Ontario SPCA does not recommend that members of the public attempt to capture and confine bats.
 For information on this matter, contact your municipal animal services office or your local public health department.

 IF YOU ARE BITTEN BY A BAT YOU MUST IMMEDIATELY WASH THE BITE AREA WITH SOAP AND WATER AND CALL PUBLIC HEALTH, OR GO TO THE DOCTOR/HOSPITAL.